Rowley in Essex County, Massachusetts — The American Northeast (New England)

 In December 1638, after seventeen years of service, Rogers was discharged from his post as rector of Rowley, after he had refused to read The Book of Sports.
 Believing the future of Puritanism was at stake, he left for the New World with the members of twenty families of his congregation.
 He arrived in New England in December 1638 with the families on the ship John of London, and wintered at Salem, Massachusetts.
 The first printing press brought to America came on board the ship with them, with the printer Stephen Daye.
 Early in the spring of 1639 he and most of these twenty families settled in the town of Rowley, Massachusetts.
 Rowley was incorporated on September 4, 1639.
 Rogers was the pastor at Rowley until his death on 23 January 1661.
 (Submitted on March 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on March 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 72 times since then and 18 times this year.
+It was originally submitted on March 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 97 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on March 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.